When you think of TEOTWAWKI, do you imagine yourself in a badass bunker filled with weapons for zombie-fighting?

 The reason why cities are so populated is simple: higher-paying jobs.
 Even folks who don’t live in cities are willing to travel to them every day for bigger paychecks.

 Rural areas are less crowded than urban areas, thanks to the people who left their hometowns to pursue a life in the city.
-Since there aren’t as many folks living in the countryside, it’s not surprising that a lot of residents know each other by name.
+Since there aren’t as many folks living in the countryside, it’s not surprising a lot of residents know each other by name.
 That’s how they know if someone is new to the place or not.

 A close-knit community is awesome because it means you can easily barter your services in exchange for your neighbors’ homemade goods.
-But if you get too familiar with them, you might end up signing your own death wish.
+But if you get too familiar with them, you might end up signing your death wish.

 With a bigger population, it’s a given that crimes are more common in urban areas.
 This will only increase when disaster strikes.
 As the unprepared get desperate, many will turn to violence, looting, and breaking into homes for a shot at survival.